wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 Download and installation times will vary widely with computer and internet connection specifications, however note that this process involves a large file download and installation and will likely take at least an hour to complete.

+.. warning:: The version of LabVIEW used for the 2021 season is the same as the version used for the 2020 season.
+If you already have LabVIEW installed, it does not need to be re-installed.
+Instead see :ref:`docs/yearly-overview/relicensing-labview:Re-licensing LabVIEW for 2021 Season` for info on re-licensing your software.

 Uninstall Old Versions (Recommended)
 ------------------------------------